 On a general level, we aim to do the same with process mining as with data mining.
 The goal is to analyze data from different perspectives and summarize it into useful information for making business decisions.

 Combining Business Process Management with Data Mining

 But this time, the context is the business processes of an organization.
 In other words, business process mining is a combination of business process management and data mining.
 We take the data that exists in the information systems of a company and use that to visualize the real-life execution of the company’s processes.
-Almost all IT systems store data in databases and create logs.
+Almost all IT systems store data in databases and create event logs.
 Process mining refers to these logs as "event data" required for process mining analysis.

 Why Process Mining?

-Why not just stick to traditional BPM?
-Because process bottlenecks are hard to uncover by hosting BPM and process mapping workshops.
+Process bottlenecks are hard to uncover by hosting BPM and process mapping workshops.
 People have a gut feeling of what could be wrong or inefficient, but they lack fact-based proof.
 They need the data to back their assumptions, and this is where process mining comes to the rescue.

 Replacing Opinions with Facts

 One of the main goals in process mining is to be able to see the big picture of a company’s business processes and still be able to drill down to the root causes of deviations, bottlenecks, or process variations.
 With process mining, we don’t have to settle for averages - we dig out the reasons behind unwanted behavior.
 To bring this closer to organizations and to see what process mining means for different industries, I’ll give a couple of short examples.

 What are typical Use Cases for Process Mining?

 Process mining is beneficial for many situations in large organizations.
 I can think of a few areas where the process mining methodology has been applied actively, although other areas also can gain immediate benefits from using the same process mining models.
 Read more about the most common process mining use cases: